Greeley History Museum

 Entrance and Parking

 The museum has entrances on both the north and south side of the building, adjacent to three-hour parking lots.
-Overflow parking is located at the corner of 8th Street and 8th Avenue, near the Greeley Chamber of Commerce.
-Greeley is bicycle-friendly and the museum provides a bicycle rack outside on the north side of the museum, to the left of the north central entry doors.
+Overflow parking is located at the corner of 8th Street and 7th Avenue, near the Greeley Chamber of Commerce.
+Greeley is bicycle-friendly and the museum provides 2 bicycle racks outside on the north side of the museum.

 Group Tours and Field Trips